AnyChart/docs.anychart.com/Basic_Charts_Types/Column_chart.md

 <a name="axes"/>
 ## Axes

-In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings. <--All axis features are described in Working with Axes tutorial,--> In this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.
+In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings. <!--All axis features are described in Working with Axes tutorial,--> In this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.

 <a name="position"/>
 ### Positioning

-With AnyChart you can place axes to any side of the chart, all you need to do is to adjust `orientation()` method of **yAxis** or **xAxis** instances.
+With AnyChart you can place axes to any side of the chart, all you need to do is to adjust **orientation()** method of **yAxis** or **xAxis** instances.

 Positioning depends on plot type and inversion of axes, you will find list of all possible positining and inversion settings in Axes Positioning and Inverting Templates.